ovh-ux/component-webpack-config/README.md

 ### Parameters

-The following configuration parameters are _mandatory_ :
+The following configuration parameters are _optionals_ :
- - _library_: your component name (used to name the dist files)
+ - _library_: your component name (used to name the dist files), if not provided the component directory name will be used instead

 ## Example